Ex-All Black Bridge scores but loses on Montpellier bow

 Bridge, 27, headed to France earlier this month from Canterbury and crossed just after the break as his club, the Top 14 champions, stayed in fifth place in the table.

-Ex-France fly-half Jules Plisson kicked 14 points at Stade Marcel-Michelin for the hosts, who moved up to eighth with their first win in four games.
+Ex-France fly-half Jules Plisson kicked 14 points at Stade Marcel-Michelin for the hosts who are 10th after their first win in four games.

+"There was a little bit of pressure on the squad and we found it hard to let loose tonight," Clermont captain Arthur Iturria told reporters.

+"No matter how, it was important to get back to winning ways, this victory is superb for the group."

 Clermont led 6-3 at the break as Plisson slotted two penalties as Louis Foursans responded for the visitors before Bridge gave the southern outfit the lead on 44 minutes.